European-XFEL/howToMiddlelayer/source/chap1/device_attributes.rst

 The states and their hiearchy are documented in the `Framework`__.

-Within the Middlelayer API, the state is represented as a string, with a few specific requirements, as defined in :class:`karabo.middlelayer_api.device.Device`
+Within the Middlelayer API, the :class:`State` is an eumerable represented as string, with a few specific requirements, as defined in :class:`karabo.middlelayer_api.device.Device`

 If you have several devices, you can aggregate them together and have a global state matching the most significant.
 This is colloquially called `trumpState`